A very warm welcome to Region 13!

 The Quilters' Guild in Region 13, through its 6 regional representatives who hold meetings in their own areas at least once a year, ensures that all members have interesting events to attend.
 Twice a year regional days bring together up to 250 members to hear big name speakers, see some wonderful quilts, enjoy retail therapy and meet one another.

 Patchwork and quilting has undergone a revival in the past 30 years, but we recognise that our craft can only continue and thrive by attracting and helping new needlewomen (and men) of all ages.
 Classes and workshops at various levels are held throughout the region and the Regional Co-ordinator can supply details of those near you.
-Our Young Quilters representative, Helen Lloyd, is keen to increase the number of under 16s and has a special programme for them at events.
+Our Young Quilters representative, Jackie Anderson, is keen to increase the number of under 16s and has a special programme for them at events.

 Your Web Page